revel/revel.github.io/manual/routing.md

 	# Other routes
 	GET     /        Application.Index
 	GET     /bar     Application.Bar

+- The routes would be 'imported' into your application with the URL's `/gopher` and `/gopher/add`

-Second method: Importing the routes under a prefixed path:
+### 2) Importing the routes under a prefixed path

 ~~~
-# mymodule routes with prefix - Must be defined with asterisk `*` for the method
+# mymodule routes with prefix - Must be defined with an asterisk * for the method
-*       /foo     module:mymodule
+*       /myurl     module:mymodule

 # Other routes
 GET     /        Application.MyAction
 GET     /foo     Application.FooAction
 ~~~

-Assuming `mymodule` has a `routes` file containing:

-	GET      /gopher        MyModule.FetchGopher
-	POST     /gopher/add    MyModule.AddGopher

-Then in the first example, the routes would be imported into your application with the URL patterns `/gopher` and `/gopher/add`.
-In the second example, the routes would be imported with the URL patterns `/foo/gopher` and `/foo/gopher/add`.
+- The routes would be imported with the URL's `/myurl/gopher` and `/myurl/gopher/add`.

 ## Websockets